grapemoli/cmd_line_chess/README.md

 .. <br>
 .. <br>

 ## Board Representation (2D Array)
+The current implementation of the chess board is via a 2D array; however, to increase the ease of replacing representations of the chess board in the future, the board is wrapped in a class that does not specify representation.
+Along with ease of replacing representation of the board, the strategy for movement of the chess piece's can also be easily replaced.
+It is the client's responsibility to pair the appropiate strategy with the board representation.

+The following symbols represent the following chess pieces:
 K – king <br>
 Q – queen <br>
 R – rook <br>